Drabble: Morning Training

 “Just for you, I’ll start half an hour earlier tomorrow.”

 Her brother sent her a glare.
 She returned the glare with a sheepish smile.

 Well, he couldn’t blame her for trying.
 He would have done the same, if he wasn’t so scared of his own teacher…

 The Fighter waved his hand, all the balls lifted off the ground and dove at her brother.
 Her brother barely threw himself out of the way.

 … for a very good reason.

 She silently wished him good luck and went back into the house.
 Might as well do something productive with her extra time.

 Check out the related story It Started as a Little Bud.

-Posted on July 22, 2016, in Defenders of the Wall, Drabble and tagged 30 prompts, creative writing, Drabble, early rise, early start to the day, fiction, sadistic teacher, short story, siblings, training.
+Posted on July 22, 2016, in Defenders of the Wall, Short Stories and tagged 30 prompts, creative writing, early rise, early start to the day, fiction, sadistic teacher, Short Stories, Short story, siblings, training.
 Bookmark the permalink.
 1 Comment.